ameyer95/antidote-1/aec/README.txt

-# Step-by-Step Instructions
+# 2 Step-by-Step Instructions

 TODO: everything

-### Details of the Executables
+### 2.1 Antidote Details

-#### Computing the Possible Classifications Under Poisoning
+TODO the tool implements both concrete and abstract learning.

+#### 2.1.1 Summary of Revelant Flags

+TODO -f, -d, -t/-T, epsilon/-a/-V

+#### 2.1.2 Example Usage: Proving Poisoning Robustness

+In the Getting Started section, we invoked the tool to classify an particular test set instance of an iris using `bin/main -f data iris -d 2 -t 0`.
+This performed the concrete learning algorithm described in our paper, Section 3.3 (this is the "DTrace" from Figure 4).
+Our tool can take additional flags that run the abstract version, DTrace#, which symbolically trains on all of the training sets in a particular "poisoning model" (see Definition 3.1 and Section 4.1).

-If we assume an adversary contributed up to 1 poisoned training element, we can modify the passed parameters to perform this computation with the "box" domain (as described in the paper, Section 4):
+If we assume an adversary contributed up to 1 poisoned training element, we can modify the passed parameters to perform this computation with the "box" domain (as described in the paper, Section 4) -- specifically, the "-a N" flag:
-`bin/main -f data iris -d 2 -t 0 -a 1`
+`bin/main -f data iris -d 2 -t 0 -a 1 | jq`
 The program should again terminate quickly, but with slightly different output:

     ...